LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 Before you get started with any LivePerson API, you must retrieve the base domain of LivePerson using the **Domain API** (a read-only API).

-**IMPORTANT:**
+{:.important}
 The different service names can be found in the relevant documentation for the API you're looking to use.
-They can be found in each document's Overview page.
-Service names are *case sensitive*.
-Please make sure to input serviceName as it is provided in each document's overview.

 #### Request